squirrelphp/strings/README.md

 This filter adds a zero-width space after a certain amount of characters (20 by default) in which no unix newlines or regular spaces occur.
 So if there is ample space even long words are not broken up, but if the space is tight the long word is split up into multiple lines.

 This variant of the filter looks for HTML tags in the string.
-If there are none, it behaves like `WrapLongWordsNoHTML`, if HTML tags do occur, each one is temporarily replaced by a substitute character and only counts as one character, and will not be broken up by the filter.
+If there are none, it behaves like [WrapLongWordsNoHTML](#wraplongwordsnohtml), if HTML tags do occur, each one is temporarily replaced by a substitute character and only counts as one character, and will not be broken up by the filter.
 So words might be split up "too early" when many HTML tags occur, as HTML tags count as one character for wrapping.

 ### Cases: lowercase, uppercase, camelcase, snakecase